 You may hear companies proudly proclaim they are employee-owned.
-But there's always some mystery to that sentence that leaves people wondering...
-How do employees "own" their company?
+But there's always some mystery to that sentence that leaves people wondering how employees "own" their company.
 Does that mean everyone is in charge?
 How does employee ownership work?

-When a company is employee-owned, it means they have an Employee Stock Ownership Program, or ESOP.
-It's a rare and beautiful thing to be 100% employee-owned (many companies with an ESOP are only partial), and we're more than happy to explain how employee ownership works in general, and at Airline.
-In this article, we'll answer all of the commonly asked questions about ESOP and share the true meaning of being a 100% employee-owned company.
+When a company is employee-owned, it has an Employee Stock Ownership Program (ESOP).
+However, it's rare and beautiful to be 100% employee-owned like Airline Hydraulics (many companies with an ESOP are only partial).
+In this article, we'll answer all the commonly asked questions about ESOP and the true meaning of being a 100% employee-owned company.

 What does "employee ownership" mean?